 II.
 When we rebel we seek to manipulate God’s love and grace, (are you envious because I am generous?)

 III.
 How do we rebel against God?
-In complaining against authority.
-In criticizing leaders God has appointed over us.
+By speaking against the authorities.
+By criticizing the leaders God has appointed over us.